DANS-KNAW/easy-ingest/README.md

     - "contentFile" is a file in de SDO that contains the content for the datastream
     - the default value for "contentFile" is the value of "dsID"
 * For relations:
-    - "object_sdo" is the name of an SDO in the same SDO-set. ``easy-ingest`` will fill in the resulting Fedora PID here.
+    - "objectSDO" is the name of an SDO in the same SDO-set. ``easy-ingest`` will fill in the resulting Fedora PID here.

 ARGUMENTS